ZEROe

 Technology and Testing

-Airbus is meeting a number of technology and testing milestones as it moves towards its ambition of bringing to market a hydrogen-powered commercial aircraft by 2035.
+Airbus is meeting a number of technology and testing milestones as it pursues its ambition of bringing a hydrogen-powered commercial aircraft to market.

 Many of these milestones revolve around establishing the means of propulsion, either via hybrid hydrogen-electric fuel cells or direct hydrogen combustion.
 Airbus has even established a joint venture with automotive supplierElringKlinger AG, Airbus Aerostack, to develop hydrogen fuel cell stacks at the heart of an electric propulsion system.